Frugal Car Maintenance Tips and Tricks: 15 Money-Saving Hacks to Keep Your Ride Running Smoothly

 I used to change my oil every 3,000 miles like clockwork, but that was overkill for my newer car.
 Most modern vehicles can go 5,000-7,500 miles between changes.
 I check my owner’s manual for the recommended interval.

-Synthetic oil lasts longer too.
+Synthetic oil lasts longer, too.
 When I switched, I was able to extend my oil change frequency.
-It costs a bit more upfront, but I save in the long run by needing fewer changes.
+It costs more upfront, but I save in the long run by needing fewer changes.

-I always keep an eye on my dashboard lights.
-If that oil light comes on, I know it’s time for a change regardless of mileage.
-Ignoring it could lead to engine damage and much bigger repair bills down the road.
+I always check my dashboard lights.
+If the oil light comes on, I know it’s time for a change, regardless of mileage.
+Ignoring it could damage the engine and result in much bigger repair bills down the road.

 Choosing the Right Oil for Your Car

-Picking the right oil makes a big difference for my engine’s health and my wallet.
+Picking the right oil greatly affects my engine’s health and my wallet.
 I always start by checking what my car’s manual recommends.
 Using the wrong type can void warranties or cause damage.

 Here’s a quick guide I use: